shanshanlao/ITEC-Projects/ITEC4220-DBMS/README.md

 This is an undergrad course project for <b> ITEC4220 Database Management Systems </b> at York University in Winter 2022 Semester.

- - In collaborate with my teammates Karanvir and Shennaz.
+ - In collaboration with my teammates Karanvir and Shennaz.

 The project consists of three milestones. <b> This repo only includes queries created for Milestone2 and Milestone3. </b>